jaisbhavana/-Integrated-Analytics-with-Azure-Synapse-End-to-End-Project/README.md

                                                                       Problem Statement 3:
 An Azure Synapse Analytics Spark pool is a resource within the Azure Synapse Analytics service that provides an Apache Spark-based big data processing environment.
-It allows you to perform advanced data processing, analytics, and machine learning tasks on large datasets using the power of Spark, a widely-used open-source data processing and analytics engine.
+It allows you to perform advanced data processing, analytics, and machine learning tasks on large datasets using the power of Spark, a widely used open-source data processing and analytics engine.

 Data analysis using the Spark pool was the focus.
 SQL is commonly used for structured datasets, but languages like Python are effective for data analysis.